HydroModPy/HydroModPy/validation_cases/numerical/transient/boussinesq_hillslope_recharge_pulse_overflow_1d/README.md

 - `--forcing-preset strong` triggers overflow earlier and more strongly over a `40 day` run,
 - `--forcing-preset extreme` pushes the case further with lower downstream head over a `40 day` run,
+- `--forcing-preset alternating` builds repeated on/off overflow windows on a `20 day` run,
 - `--forcing-scale <factor>` multiplies the recharge chronicle,
 - `--east-head <m>` and `--initial-head <m>` let you tune the hydraulic support.